Human ecology: In art

 While some of the early writers considered how art fit into a human ecology, it was Sears who posed the idea that in the long run human ecology will in fact look more like art.
 Bill Carpenter (1986) calls human ecology the "possibility of an aesthetic science", renewing dialogue about how art fits into a human ecological perspective.
 According to Carpenter, human ecology as an aesthetic science counters the disciplinary fragmentation of knowledge by examining human consciousness.

 In education

 While the reputation of human ecology in institutions of higher learning is growing, there is no human ecology at the primary or secondary education levels, with one notable exception, Syosset High School, in Long Island, New York.
 Educational theorist Sir Kenneth Robinson has called for diversification of education to promote creativity in academic and non-academic (i.e., educate their "whole being") activities to implement a "new conception of human ecology".

-Furthermore the College of the Atlantic in Bar Harbor, Maine offers a Master’s of Philosophy in Human Ecology.
-This unique Master’s degree consists of two components; the first consists of nine courses and the second is a thesis.
-However, as of currently they are not accepting applications to this master’s program.
+Furthermore the College of the Atlantic in Bar Harbor, Maine offers a Master's of Philosophy in Human Ecology.
+This unique Master's degree consists of two components; the first consists of nine courses and the second is a thesis.
+However, as of currently they are not accepting applications to this master's program.

+In the Philippines, the University of the Philippines Los Baños offers a Bachelor of Science in Human Ecology (BSHE) through its College of Human Ecology, making it one of the few universities in Asia to offer human ecology as a dedicated undergraduate degree.
+The interdisciplinary program integrates the study of human development, human settlements, social development, and environmental systems, with majors in Human Settlements Planning, Family Development, and Social Technology.
+The College of Human Ecology traces its origins to the establishment of the Institute of Human Ecology in 1974 and has since become a leading institution for human ecology education and research in the Philippines.